The call for applications for the 2026 residency is open until 26 June.

 La Petite Fabrique, an international residency for African filmmakers

-The Clermont-Ferrand International Short Film Festival, with the support of the City of Clermont-Ferrand, the French Ministry for Europe and Foreign Affairs, the French Embassy in Senegal, and the DEENTAL-ACP program implemented by the CNC with financial collaboration from the European Union and the support of the Organisation of African, Caribbean and Pacific States, is launching a call for applications for its first international residency for filmmakers from Mauritania, Guinea-Bissau, Cape Verde, Guinea, and Gambia.
+The Clermont-Ferrand International Short Film Festival, with the support of the City of Clermont-Ferrand, the French Embassy in Côte d’Ivoire and the French Embassies in Senegal and The Gambia, is inviting applications for its second international residency programme for filmmakers from Cape Verde, Côte d’Ivoire, Gambia, Guinea, Guinea-Bissau, Mauritania, Senegal or Chad.

 The Clermont-Ferrand International Short Film Festival